mattcone/markdown-guide/_tools/supernotes.md

     available: y
   - id: html
     available: p
-    notes: "Some tags, such as `<script>` are not supported"
+    notes: "Some tags, such as `<script>`, are not supported."

 see-also:
   - name: Supernotes documentation
     link: https://docs.supernotes.app/
 ---

-[Supernotes](https://supernotes.app) is a fast note-taking app available on Mac, Windows, Linux, Android, iOS and the Web.
+[Supernotes](https://supernotes.app) is a fast note-taking app available on Mac, Windows, Linux, Android, iOS, and the web.
 The app encourages you to break down your information into short-form notecards.
-This helps you to connect your knowledge together in a more flexible way – each and every notecard is taggable, nestable, linkable and shareable.
-You can view your cards in a handleful of different ways; as a List, as a grid in Broadsheet view or as nodes in the Graph view.
+This helps you to connect your knowledge together in a more flexible way – each notecard is taggable, nestable, linkable, and shareable.
+You can view your cards in a handful of different ways: as a List, as a grid in Broadsheet view, or as nodes in the Graph view.

 Along with extended Markdown support, Supernotes supports LaTeX equations and [advanced editing features](https://docs.supernotes.app/en/articles/6048775-advanced-editing-techniques) such as multiple cursor support and an assortment of handy keybindings.
 Supernotes is a web-first application, with an emphasis on fast syncing between devices and effortless sharing between users.
-On Supernotes your data is always encrypted in transit (forced SSL) and encrypted at rest (AES-256).
+On Supernotes your data is always encrypted in transit (forced TLS) and encrypted at rest (AES-256).

 One of the biggest benefits of Supernotes is the community.
 The  co-founders are very active on the [Community Forum](https://community.supernotes.app), where users suggest new feature ideas, report bugs and share workflows.
 The co-founders also run [free Onboarding sessions](https://supernotes.app/welcome) to help new users get started with Supernotes.

 [All of the Supernotes features](https://supernotes.app/features/) come included on the free Starter plan.
-On the Starter Plan you start with 40 cards, but you can refer friends or upgrade to the Unlimited plan for more.
+On the Starter plan you start with 40 cards, but you can refer friends or upgrade to the Unlimited plan for more feature.
 Supernotes is a small independent startup, built by a team of two, and the subscription goes towards supporting them and the development of the platform.

 {% include image.html file="/assets/images/tools/supernotes.png" alt="Supernotes Markdown application" width="90" %}